a350-900ulr/disrupture/README.md

 1. Get the names of the end stations from the Vienna transit map
 2. Input these end stations into CityMapper, choosing the route that utilizes the single desired line.
 	1. Some tram lines take somewhat windy routes as the line is not designed to be entirely used at once, meaning that when the fastest route is calculated, the tram line does not show up or is not entirely utilized.
 For example, tram line 5 goes from *Westbahnhof* to *Praterstern*, making a half circle around the north of the city.
-Any routing app will say to take the much faster U3/U1 or U3/Stammstrecke route.
+Any routing app would suggest the much faster U3/U1 route for example.
 Fortunately, CityMapper has a “simple” option which shows routes with the least transfers.
 However, this option is only on mobile, so it was required that the journey be sent as a link to a laptop to be subsequently copied.
 	1. Some tram lines are currently out of service during the time of this project (September 2024), making their paths not immediately accessible from routing apps.
 Notably during this project was the Wiedner Haupstraße route from *Kliebergasse* to *Karlsplatz* affecting lines 1, 62, & Badnerbahn.
 The station list for these missing portions were typed out manually.
 3. Copy the list of intermediate stations into a .txt file named the respective line.
 	1. Several tram lines have stations that are 1-way only.
 This was checked manually.
 For simplification of the project, all stations were assumed to be bi-directional.